Dr. Michael May (FRCS) — Updated on April 28, 2023

 Various other studies have shown that the drug has beneficial effects on androgenetic alopecia [10], however, it doesn’t have the same effects on female hair loss.

-Yes, despite a very low percentage side effects do exist.
-This includes but is not limited to a decreased sex drive, erectile dysfunction and skin rashes – most of which disappear once you stop taking the medication.
-Learn more about Finasteride safety and side effects.
+Despite a very low percentage, Finasteride treatment for hair loss does have side effects.
+This includes but is not limited to a decreased sex drive, erectile dysfunction and skin rashes.

-The majority of users will experience no side effect – which is why 1 mg of Finasteride was the most prescribed medication to patients in 2021 by members of the International Society of Hair Restoration Surgery (ISHRS):
+The majority of users will experience no side effects – which is why 1 mg of Finasteride was the most prescribed medication to patients in 2021 by members of the International Society of Hair Restoration Surgery (ISHRS):

 Although Finasteride is generally a well-tolerated medication that comes with a range of favourable benefits, there are some patients that experience some not-so-good effects [12].